Chat with a Librarian

 Accessed Date: Include the date you accessed the source if it can be edited (examples: a blog, Instagram or Facebook post).
 For sites like Twitter and Tiktok that do not allow editing (only deleting), you do not need to include a date accessed.
 If you are unsure, include the date accessed.

-In this case, you'll still include a caption for the image, but the caption will only include an in-text citation, and the entire citation information will go on the Works Cited page like you with a regular source.
+If you are planning on talking about the image in your presentation or paper, you'll still include a caption for the image, but the caption will only include an in-text citation, and the entire citation information will go on the Works Cited page like you with a regular source.

-Works Cited
+Example of Works Cited on Powerpoint

 This in-text citation information will get you started, but see our full In-text Citation Guide for more information and additional examples.